-- Completion of rehabilitation earthworks on a hardstand / laydown area. - Review and update of the TGM Mine Closure Plan to incorporate the Renewable Energy Project (MCP Version 4) and Havana Underground (MCP Version 5). - Collection of local provenance seed species for use in progressive rehabilitation activities.
+- Review and update of the TGM Mine Closure Plan to incorporate the Havana South Stage 2 In-pit TSF (Version 6.1). - Collection of local provenance seed species for use in progressive rehabilitation activities.

 1.2 Previous Rehabilitation

 During 2012-2013, borrow pits, turkeys nests and related infrastructure along the Pinjin Access Road corridor which were not required for future road maintenance activities were rehabilitated.
 Rehabilitation along the Access Road constitutes the majority of progressive rehabilitation completed for TGM to date.